 Where travel writers pay to stay

-Mark Frary is Business Travel Editor at The Times in London.
-He recommends: “The Wild Horse Inn, near Winter Park, Colorado.
+Mark Frary, a Times travel writer and Editor of 101 Family Holidays, recommends: “The Wild Horse Inn, near Winter Park, Colorado.
 Isolated forest setting with roaring fireplace.
 Great hosts and yummy brekky.”
-Doubles from $135, B&B. Find more holiday ideas in America.
+Doubles from $135, B&B.

 Richard Hammond is founder of greentraveller.co.uk and author of Rough Guides Clean Breaks.
 He recommends: “Can Marti, peaceful idyll in northeast Ibiza, stylish studio apartments on an organic farm near several good restaurants and sandy beaches.”
 An apartment for 2 costs from €130; organic breakfast €12pp.